Accidental mindfulness: 5 mindful activities you probably already do

 Mindfulness at Heights

-At Heights, we consider mindfulness to be one of the ten pillars of braincare, along with nutrition, movement, rest, and more.
+At Heights, we consider mindfulness to be one of the five braincare behaviours, along with nutrition, movement, rest, and more.
 Together, they form a structure for taking care of your brain, so that it can take care of you.

 For more articles and ideas about mindfulness, take a look at our complete guide.